 With a goal to be financially independent, the first step is securing a cash cushion, accessible in emergencies.
 During this funding phase, it may be beneficial to make sacrifices that in other situations you would not make.
 A slight decrease in quality of life in the short term will likely outweigh long-term financial devastation when a future emergency arises.

-Updated June 24, 2016 and originally published April 14, 2008.
+Updated October 13, 2017 and originally published April 14, 2008.